MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-set-up-company-configuration.md

 ---
-title: Set Up Company Configuration | Microsoft Docs
+title: Set Up Company Configuration
-description: The implementation process begins with the Business Central solution will require.
-You bundle all of this information into configuration packages.
+description: As a partner, get Business Central set up right for your customer with default or customer-specific configurations that you bundle into configuration packages.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual